 This small device provides impressive power for its size.
 It’s also energy-efficient, able to adjust the power as needed in under two seconds.
 The robot uses its sensors to increase suction power when it detects high-traffic areas or carpeted flooring.

 This allows it to catch dust and larger debris on all surfaces, which reviewers love.

 Vacuums tend to be noisy as they increase in power.
 This device, however, only emits 55 decibels while in use.
 So, if noise is a concern, this robot should meet your needs.

 Consumers mention that the device is quiet enough to be used at night and during naptime.
 Plus, they don’t have to worry about the neighbors.

 This robot is almost entirely independent.
-You’ll only need to assign “him” a task.
+You’ll only need to assign it a task.
 Choose between four different modes and pre-set a vacuum time.

-Using its infrared sensors, your robot will vacuum the designated floors — hardwood, but also carpeted areas.
+Your robot will vacuum the designated floors using its infrared sensors, including hardwood and carpet.
 Detecting objects and drop-offs, it will avoid obstacles and more.
 Users enjoy that they don’t need to intervene.

 Smaller Dust Container Than Other Vacuum Types